CarpentriesMIT/2020-02-04-mit/index.md

     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% endif %}
   They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  High speed internet connection and Zoom access are necessary to participate in this online workshop.
+An optional mobile device or a secondary display is helpful with monitoring the instructor’s screen and live coding simultaneously, but it’s not required.
 </p>

 {% comment %}